I Killed My Endpoint Privilege Management Enrollment, Hung Her on a Meathook, and Now I Have a Three Picture Deal at MMPC

 Sounds familiar right?
 This SSL Client Cert setting is used to find the correct Certificate to be used for communication.
 So with this registry key, there should also be a Certificate?
 As shown below, yes!
 Besides the Intune device certificate, we have an additional certificate.

-The Intune MDM certificate is used to secure communication with Intune so I assume this new Microsoft Device Management Device Certificate is also used to secure communication with “something”????
-Not Intune I guess?
+The Intune MDM certificate secures communication with Intune, so I assume this new Microsoft Device Management Device Certificate also secures communication with “something”????
+Not Intune, I guess.
 I decided to take a look at my adjusted WPR file and the ETL trace it created.

 4. The WPR Trace